Abhishekjsr283204/21-PYTHON_PROJECTS/README.md

 # Fast draw(project 8)
 This program tests your reaction speed: press ENTER as soon as you see the word DRAW.
 But be careful, though.
 Press it before DRAW appears, and you lose.
 Are you the fastest keyboard in the West?
+# Guess anumber(project 9)

+Guess the Number is a classic game for beginners to practice basic programming techniques.
+In this game, the computer thinks of a random number between 1 and 100.
+The player has 10 chances to guess the number.
+After each guess, the computer tells the player if it was too high or too low.